Qui sommes-nous ?

 Reporting of adverse reactions associated with the use of a pharmaceutical preparation

-All adverse reactions (harmful and undesirable reaction) associated with the use of hospital preparations must be reported to the national pharmacovigilance system.
+All adverse reactions (harmful and unintended reactions) associated with the use of hospital preparations must be reported to the national pharmacovigilance system.

 The common adverse reaction reporting rules for all medicines apply to hospital preparations.